MajickTek/ArduinOS/README.md

 It cannot run in Arduino's defualt Serial prompt, so you will need to use PuTTY.

-Putty Start Command: -serial COM15 -sercfg 115200,8,n,1,N
+Putty Start Command: -serial COM15 -sercfg 115200,8,n,1,N Where COM15 is your board's COM port.

-Where COM15 is your board's COM port.
+PuTTY is required for displaying the proper serial information. get it from here: https://www.putty.org

 The OS is compatible with any and all arduinos that come in contact with it.